arjitraghuvanshi/Nepal-Earthquake-Damage-Analysis/README.md

    - Performs EDA with visualizations (histograms, bar charts, and heatmaps).
    - Identifies key factors correlated with damage severity.

+3. **`Predicting Damage with Decision Tree.ipynb`**
+   - Implements a **Decision Tree Classifier** for prediction.
+   - Tunes hyperparameters (max depth, random state) for optimal performance.
+   - Compares results with Logistic Regression.

-3. **`Predicting Damage with Logistic Regression.ipynb`**
+4. ***`Predicting Damage with Logistic Regression.ipynb`**
    - Prepares the dataset with encoding and scaling.
    - Trains a **Logistic Regression** model to predict building damage levels.
    - Evaluates the model with accuracy, confusion matrix, and classification report.

-4. **`Predicting Damage with Decision Tree.ipynb`**
-   - Implements a **Decision Tree Classifier** for prediction.
-   - Tunes hyperparameters (max depth, random state) for optimal performance.
-   - Compares results with Logistic Regression.

 ---